planetruby/gems/README.md

 ## Upcoming in 2021

-### Ruby Blockchain Week 2021, January 3rd to January 9th - 7 Days of Ruby (Crypto) Gems

-{% include thanks_blockchain.html %}

-Welcome.
-The Ruby Blockchain Week 2021 presents a new Ruby (crypto) library every day from January 3rd to January 9th.
-Have your say!
-Claim a free day!

-Let's celebrate the 11th birthday of the world's first genesis block  - that is, the first block of a blockchain (on January 3rd, 2009) with a week long celebration of crypto gems from the Ruby universe.
-New to blockchain?
-See the [Awesome Blockchains page »](https://github.com/openblockchains/awesome-blockchains)

-Yes, you can!
-Why not highlight a blockchain / cryptos gem with your write-up?
-We love publishing your posts.
-[Open an issue ticket](https://github.com/planetruby/gems/issues) or send in a pull request to get started and your article posted in the Blockchain Week series on Planet Ruby.
-All welcome from no coiners to bitcon austrian school of economics "I HODL!
-You HODL!
-We HODL!
-Number Go UP!" maximalists to [universum (with secure ruby contract programming) is the new ethereum](https://github.com/s6ruby/universum) world computer blockchainers.

-- **Day 1 - :chart_with_upwards_trend::chart_with_upwards_trend::chart_with_upwards_trend:** written by {% avatar logicminds size=20 %} [Corey Osman](https://github.com/logicminds)
-- **Day 2 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here
-- **Day 3 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here
-- **Day 4 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here
-- **Day 5 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here
-- **Day 6 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here
-- **Day 7 - Your gem (write-up) here - Unclaimed, You? - [Yes, you can!](https://github.com/planetruby/gems/issues)** - Your tag line here

 ### Ruby Open Data Week 2021, March 6th to March 12th - 7 Days of Ruby (Open Data) Gems